Easy Lemon Chicken Couscous (with creamy yogurt sauce!)

 Instructions

-- Cook 1 cup pearl couscous with 1¼ cups hot water and 1 tbsp butter.
-Cover and cook for 5 minutes.
+• In the same pan, add 1 cup pearl couscous with 1¼ cups hot water and 1 tablespoon butter to the pan and set to medium heat.
+Stir until butter is melted.
+Cover and allow to cook for 5 minutes.

-- Uncover couscous, stir in 1 tbsp more butter, juice of ½ lemon, and 2–3 big handfuls of spinach.
-Stir until wilted.
+• Uncover couscous, stir in 1 tablespoon more butter, juice of ½ lemon, and 2–3 big handfuls of spinach.
+Stir until the spinach is wilted.

 Leave a Reply